mapculture/project1/README.md

         1. docker-compose build
         2. docker-compose up -d

-        - Note: (As an alternative you can run the bash script `run.sh`)
+        - Note: (As an alternative to these commands, you can run the bash script `run.sh`)

     - If you are on Windows, enter the following commands into Microsoft PowerShell:

         1. docker-compose build
         2. docker-compose up -d

-4. Visit `localhost:5000` in your web browser
+4. Visit `localhost:5000` in your web browser to view the web app

 #### (DEVELOPMENT) Making changes: